Centennial Call to Artists Winner

 “Reflecting upon the works of the history of Taos’s arts and culture, I always found it particularly interesting the story behind the relationships between the models of Taos Pueblo and the master artists, Walter Ufer, Joseph Henry Sharp, and Eanger Irving Couse.
 These artists, and many more, were primarily influenced by the Taos Pueblo people, land, and culture.
 The art that they created from these portraits of Taos Pueblo people went out into the world and heavily influenced representations of “The West” and “Native People.”
 Often the Pueblo models were posed and modeled doing cultural work, and eventually these models became their own agents of social change.
 Today, Taos Pueblo people have our own agency to be artists who can represent ourselves accurately and with autonomy.

-As a Native American artist from Taos Pueblo, I like to represent contemporary Native lifestyle, turning away from the often romanticized and fetishized versions made of us in earlier years.
+As an artist who is also Native American, I choose to represent contemporary Native lifestyle, turning away from the often romanticized and fetishized versions made of us in earlier years.
 I like to paint portraits of Native people in their element today, living both in the modern world, while carrying on our traditions of thousands of years.

-This installation portrays three young Taos Pueblo women and a baby, spending time together and looking after the next generation––ensuring the future.
-The baby represents the future and the “carrying of the seeds of the future,” which is also symbolized with the sweeping magpies who carry the seeds forward to build a nest.
-This depiction is of contemporary Taos Pueblo women, carrying their traditions while dressed contemporary and traditional.
-It is a social scene of women and the future gathering: not posed, but just being and living in their element.
+The installation portrays a moment between three young Taos Pueblo women and a baby, who are spending time together, looking after the next generation––carrying the “seeds of the future.”
+This is further symbolized by the painted magpies who fly through the installation, carrying seeds and sticks to build a nest for the future as well.
+A depiction of contemporary Taos Pueblo life, the mural depicts women carrying their traditions forward, just being and living in their element.

 My design inspirations come from traditional designs, pottery, basketry, and stories, meshed with vibrant color schemes.
 The context of my work revolves around honoring Indigenous women, the restoration of Indigenous matriarchy, and decolonizing space through public murals.
 In my mural works, I like to work collaboratively with the community in which I am invited into working, to create dialogue of pressing issues in that respected community.
 As my ancestors did before me, I observe, document, and share my story and experiences by painting on walls and public, accessible spaces, to leave a mark and message that we as Native people remain resilient and present.”